What's new in collegiate esports?

 “Esports will allow for students to continue to succeed and build character in various activities outside of the classroom.
 We are ready to hit the ground running,” she said.

-Students interested in learning more about the new esports program at Valparaiso University should visit the Official Website of Valpo Athletics here.
+Students interested in learning more about the new esports program at Valparaiso University should visit the official Valpo Athletics website here.